Cyber-Attacks in Insurance Industry: The Threat Continues

 Insurance companies hold significantly more consumer data than ever—credit card information, medical information, and other underwriting information making them an attractive target for cyberattacks.
 That data can be used for identity theft, or as it obtained in case of North Korea, to commit insurance fraud that generates revenue for the government.

-The chief concern is the security of the evergrowing volumes of data that insurers hold in cloud-based storage systems.
-For many, major breaches are inevitable; the question is how much damage they will cause?
+The chief concern is the security of the ever growing volumes of data that insurers hold in cloud-based storage systems.
+For many, major breaches are inevitable; the question is how much damage can they sustain?

-Insurers need to boost their security knowledge amidst the growing risk of cyberattacks
+Insurers need to enhance security preparedness amidst the growing risk of cyber-attacks

 Defending against cyber-attack is becoming increasingly difficult because of the sheer volume of attempts.
 Even if you detect and defend against 99.9% of attacks, the few that get through can cause serious disruption to the business.

 Consequently, there is an urgent need for insurance companies to protect themselves against cyber breaches with effective IT security and risk management technologies and protocols that are updated, enforced, and stress-tested regularly.

-Recognizing the need for better cybersecurity in the insurance sector, the National Association of Insurance Commissioners (NAIC) recently published “Principles for Effective Cybersecurity: Insurance Regulators Guidance.”
+Recognizing the need for better cybersecurity in the insurance sector, the National Association of Insurance Commissioners (NAIC) published “Principles for Effective Cybersecurity: Insurance Regulators Guidance.”
 The NAIC document provides best practices for insurance regulators and companies, focusing on the protection of the sector’s infrastructure and data from cyber-attacks.
 However, given the changing threat landscape and sophistication of attacks insurance companies will have to do a lot more.

-What the insurance sector should expect to see in the coming year?
+What the insurance sector should expect to be doing moving forward

 - Increase in cybersecurity regulations